Your browser is not supported for this experience.

 What’s Denver’s elevation — and will I feel it?

-Denver sits exactly one mile (1,609 m) above sea level.
+Denver sits exactly 1 mile (1,609 m) above sea level.
 Most visitors adjust easily, but it helps to stay hydrated and take it easy on your first day.

 Yes!
 Major matches will be shown at sports bars, restaurants and outdoor viewing areas like McGregor Square near Coors Field.